Dan7-7-7/PDA-testing-task/Static_and_Dynamic_Task_A/part_1_docs/testing_task_1.md

   for card in cards:
     total += card.value
     return "You have a total of" + total #return statement is inside for loop due to incorrect indentation
     # total will be an integer, so the string concatenation in the return statement will not work.
+There should also be a space between "total of" and the number.

 ```